HumanSprout/frontend-assessment/README.md

 - Expands a group item menu and displays all properties in that group when clicked
 - Navigate to the details in the main section for that property when a sub-element is clicked

-## Tips for parsing the JSON

-didn't need 'em :D

 ## Setup

 same as the original repo: